v0ss3n/jekyll/_posts/misc/2019-10-25-continuing a failed print.md

 ---
-title: "Continuing a print on a Tevo Tarantula"
+title: "Continuing a failed 3D print on a Tevo Tarantula"
 date: 2019-10-30T11:10:23+02:00
-tags: ["3d printing", "documentation"]
+tags: ["3d printing", "documentation", "tips and tricks"]
 categories: ["other"]
 layout: post
 ---